 What is the Canadian Jewish Holocaust Survivors and Descendants (CJHSD)?

-The CJHSD is an independent, grassroots organization affiliated with CIJA.
-The CJHSD was founded in 1999 and is dedicated to advocating on behalf of its members.
+Canadian Jewish Holocaust Survivors and Descendants (CJHSD) is an independent, grassroots organization affiliated with CIJA.
+Founded in 1999, it is dedicated to advocating on behalf of its members.
 CJHSD represents Canadian Survivors at the Jewish Material Claims Conference.
-Learn more about CJHASD at www.cjhsd.ca
+Learn more about CJHSD at www.cjhsd.ca.

 Where is CIJA located?

-CIJA has offices and staff in Ottawa, Toronto, Montreal, Vancouver, Winnipeg, Halifax, and Jerusalem.
+CIJA has staff in Ottawa, Toronto, Montreal, Vancouver, Winnipeg, and Jerusalem.

 Does CIJA work with other Jewish and pro-Israel advocacy organizations?

 Yes.
 Community cooperation and mutual support is important to CIJA, which works closely on individual projects and campaigns with various Jewish community organizations.